 - Deployment platform: A standalone local machine or cloud platform like Heroku

 Let us explore a bit more about these new players in the scene and whether they will align with our need to build robust machine learning models.
-The entry barrier to using the TransmogrifAI library is likely to be the new tech stack that a typical Salesforce developer needs to scale up to.
+The entry barrier to using the TransmogrifAI python library is likely to be the new tech stack that a typical Salesforce developer needs to scale up to.

 Learning Scala pays well